-(a) Classification, Measurement and Reclassification of Financial Assets

-Financial assets, other than those designated and effective as hedging instruments, are classified into the following categories: financial assets at FVTPL, loans and receivables, held-to-maturity (HTM) investments and available-for-sale (AFS) securities.
-Financial assets are assigned to the different categories by management on initial recognition, depending on the purpose for which the investments were acquired.
-Except for derivative financial instruments and financial assets designated at FVTPL, the designation of financial assets is re-evaluated at the end of each reporting period and at which date, a choice of classification or accounting treatment is available, which is subject to compliance with specific provisions of applicable accounting standards.
+a.
+Classification, Measurement and Reclassification of Financial Assets categories by management on initial recognition, depending on the purpose for which the investments were acquired.
+Except for derivative financial instruments and financial assets designated at FVTPL, the designation of financial assets is reevaluated at the end of each reporting period and at which date, a choice of classification or accounting treatment is available which is subject to compliance with specific provisions of applicable accounting standards.